VladPyatov/ImgRegWithTransformers/README.md

 ### Transformer-based Affine Registration Framework
 This repository is based on [DeepHistReg framework](https://github.com/MWod/DeepHistReg) and uses [LoFTR](https://github.com/zju3dv/LoFTR) with [QuadTree Attention](https://github.com/tangshitao/quadtreeattention) for affine registration.
+We recommend to use this version as it fixes a bug related to compose_displacement_field function (which resulted in artifacts near image borders) and adopts standart STN implementation

 ### How to run registration: